its-mohammad-js/eco-vibe-technical-docs/docs/Seller Features/Seller Dashboard.md

 <li>**Final Step:** Uploading product images.</li>
 </ul>

+**Note:** All three stages of this process update a main form, which is managed using react-hook-form.
+Finally, the form data is saved as the product information.

 #### Remove Expired Products

 Products created by users expire every **12 hours** and are automatically deleted from both the storage and the database using the GitHub action **[remove expired products](https://github.com/its-mohammad-js/EcoVibe/blob/main/.github/workflows/RemoveExpiredProducts.yml)**.
 The main reason for the short lifespan of products added by users is the nature of the program, as all users can add products without any restrictions.
 To prevent the product content on the site from becoming cluttered, this time window has been set.